Rinzyy/TeamArlingtonLive/README.md

   - Windows: install MiKTeX.
 - The folder `latex_templates/` is created at runtime if missing.
 - On first PDF generation, a `Makefile` is written automatically with a pattern rule to compile `.tex` to `.pdf` using `pdflatex`.

+## Note for TAs
+This project uses Microsoft 365 OAuth for authentication.
+Since you may not have access to our registered Azure credentials, the login feature may not fully work.
+However, the rest of the application and its routes can still be accessed and tested through Docker.

+How to run in Docker:

+docker build -t teamarlington-app . docker run -p 5001:5001 teamarlington-app